-- At the discretion of the admitting staff, formal documentary evidence of a patient's identity (e.g. Passport, driving licence, Hospital Photo-ID card etc) may be used providing there is a photograph which is a good visual match to the presenting patient. - ➤ Patients transferred from other hospitals outside the Trust must be admitted as a new admission.
-Under no circumstances should hospital numbers from outside the Trust be used for care on the DBHFT sites.
-NHS numbers should be checked as for a new admission and a new patient ID band will be required (Original band can still be worn if the patient will be transferred back in a short period All non DBHFT details must be temporarily obscured to avoid use of inappropriate unit numbers). - Non-photo ID (including clinic letters, appointment cards etc) must not be used as evidence of identity but can be used as confirmation of verbally stated details (eg Address, hospital number, NHS number) or an accepted version of names where the spelling of the patient's name presents difficulty (eg their native language uses an alphabet which the computer systems do not handle).
+- At the discretion of the admitting staff, formal documentary evidence of a patient's identity (e.g. Passport, driving licence, Hospital Photo-ID card etc) may be used providing there is a photograph which is a good visual match to the presenting patient. - Patients transferred from other hospitals outside the Trust must be admitted as a new admission.
+Under no circumstances should hospital numbers from outside the Trust be used for care on the DBTH sites.
+NHS numbers should be checked as for a new admission and a new patient ID band will be required.
+Original band must be removed(to avoid use of inappropriate unit numbers).
+Primary or secondary identification confirmation must be gained whenever possible. - Non-photo ID (including clinic letters, appointment cards etc) must not be used as evidence of identity but can be used as confirmation of verbally stated details (eg Address, hospital number, NHS number) or an accepted version of names where the spelling of the patient's name presents difficulty (eg their native language uses an alphabet which the computer systems do not handle).